steffendsommer/TodaysReactiveMenu/README.md

 Along with the app, a blog post has been created explaining the process.
 The post can be found [here](http://steffendsommer.com/blog/2015/06/02/todaysreactivemenu-an-example-app-using-reactivecocoa-3-0-mvvm-and-swift/).
 Please keep in mind that things might have changed slighty since that blog post was made.

-I'm sorry that the API returns menu's in Danish, but it is unfortunately how the lunch provider publishes it.
+I'm sorry that the API return menus in Danish, but it is unfortunately how the lunch provider publishes it.
 I might consider doing some OCR at some point.

 ## Setup
 The app uses **[CocoaPods](https://cocoapods.org)** for handling third-party dependencies.
 To build the app, simply clone the repository and then run `pod install`.